-In March the UK Government published ‘Bus Back Better’; their vision for the future of buses across the country.
+In March, the UK Government published ‘Bus Back Better’ – its vision for the future of buses across the country.

 This lengthy strategy document sets out their aim to make buses more frequent, more reliable, easier to use, better coordinated and ultimately cheaper.
 Achieving these aims should make buses more attractive to travellers, which will reduce our dependence on car ownership and reduce congestion on the road network.

-They set out a different approach for urban and rural areas, with ambition and innovation at the heart.
-Urban areas are expected to focus on bus priority schemes that ensure services are faster, more reliable and more attractive to travellers, whilst rural areas should tackle the lower density challenge with new forms of provision such as demand responsive services with lower capacity vehicles.
+The government set out a different approach for urban and rural areas, with ambition and innovation at heart.
+Urban areas are expected to focus on bus priority schemes that ensure services are faster, more reliable and more attractive to travellers, whilst rural areas should tackle the lower density challenge with new forms of provision such as demand-responsive services with lower capacity vehicles.

 Crucially, the local transport authorities (LTAs) will need to develop Bus Service Improvement Plans in collaboration with local bus operators, community transport bodies and local businesses, services and people, with clear targets monitored every six months.

 Whilst complex, the BSIP will need to cover these key items:

 - Cover the LTA’s full area, all local bus services within it, and the differing needs of any parts of that area (e.g. urban and rural elements)

 - Consider how the network should serve the school, health, social care, employment and other services.

 - Set targets for journey times and reliability improvements (for the LTA as a whole and in each of the largest cities and towns in its area) – to be reported against publicly at least every six months.